Dakarun/scribe/README.md

 - Start/end a session
 - Read a transcription
 - Submit a session for reprocessing
-- Submit a transcription_entry for reprocessing
+- Submit a transcription_entries for reprocessing

 A user can potentially:
 - Reorder transcription entries